garrandall/popular-music-data/tracks/take-my-advice-kym-sims.md

 You must think that good men are a dime a dozen
 Take my advice
 Girl, you better think twice
-'Cause if you want to keep him...
+'Cause if you want to keep him

 (Hey...)